jwgrein/jwgrein/README.md

 - 👋 Hi, I’m @jwgrein.
 I'm a software developer with over 20 years experience.
 I have worked with Java, Embedded C, C#, Delphi and Ruby.
-I focused mainly on backend system development in Java and Ruby before moving to embedded C and C# support apps for the past 2 years.
+I focused mainly on backend system development in Java before moving to embedded C and C# support apps for the past 2 years.

 - 👀 I’m interested in BlockChain, Smart Contracts and DApp development.
 I see this becoming a new and growing market in the coming years and am hoping to get into this at an early stage.